 John W. Gardner served as the Secretary of Health, Education and Welfare under President Lyndon Johnson.
-In a November 10, 1990 speech entitled "Personal Renewal" delivered to McKinsey & Company in Phoenix, Arizona Gardner provided a deeply insightful view of personal development.
-In his speech he focused on viewing life as an endless process of self-discovery.
-Gardner observed that life is neither a mountain to summit, a riddle to answer, or a game to win.
+In a November 10, 1990, speech entitled "Personal Renewal" delivered to McKinsey & Company in Phoenix, Arizona he provided a deeply insightful view of personal development and the value of building meaning into life.
+In his speech Gardner focused on viewing life as an endless process of self-discovery.
+He observed that life is neither a mountain to summit, a riddle to answer, or a game to win.
 Instead, Gardner proclaimed: “Life is an endless unfolding, and if we wish it to be, an endless process of self-discovery, an endless and unpredictable dialogue between our own capacities for learning, sensing, wondering, understanding, loving, and aspiring and the life situations in which we find ourselves.”
-How often do you reflect upon life’s continuous unfolding?

 How often are you building meaning into your life?